Applying for Social Security Disability

 You may be afraid to file for Social Security Disability (SSD), and that’s perfectly understandable.
 After all, it’s hard to accept that you may not go back to your job for a long time, or that your working life may be over.
-You’ve worked hard for everything you have, and it’s tough to accept that you may not go back to work.
+You’ve worked hard for everything you have, and it’s tough to accept that you may not go back.

-You need to know that filing your SSD claim is a complicated process.
-Most people’s applications are denied by Social Security, and appealing the Social Security Administration’s (SSA) denial is even more difficult.
+Filing a SSD claim is a complicated process.
+Most applications are denied by Social Security, and appealing the Social Security Administration’s (SSA) decision is even more difficult.

-Once you decide to file for SSD, you need to gather the necessary forms and information to complete the application.
+Once you decide to file for disability benefits, you need to gather the necessary forms, information, and resources to complete the application and prove your eligibility.
 You must prove that you can’t work for at least one year due to your disability, and you must provide medical records and a doctor’s opinion to convince Social Security’s examiners.
 You’ll also need to provide other paperwork, including:

 • Your birth certificate or proof of birth